-You’re dealing with a lot these days, and many families are feeling stressed and overwhelmed with working and learning from home during the coronavirus disease (COVID-19) pandemic.
+You’re dealing with a lot these days, and many families are feeling stressed and overwhelmed during the coronavirus disease (COVID-19) pandemic.

 1. Go for walk or jog.

 If you can, getting outside every day is a great idea.
 Explore different routes around your neighborhood or visit local parks and trails to keep things interesting.
 Be sure to wear a helmet if riding a bike or scooter—and stay at least six feet away from other people whether you’re on foot or wheels.